actions/importer-labs/jenkins/valet-audit-lab.md

 Under the `Build steps` section we can see a breakdown of the build steps that were used in these pipelines.

 - <b>Supported:</b> 7/9 discrete build steps are considered known by Valet.
 When Valet encounters a build step of this type, it knows exactly how to map that into a GitHub Actions equivalent.
-- <b>Unknown:</b> 2/9 discrete build steps are considered known by Valet.
+- <b>Unknown:</b> 2/9 discrete build steps are considered unknown by Valet.
 When Valet enounters a build step of this type, it does not yet know to map this automatically to a GitHub Action equivalent.
 - <b>Unsupported:</b> There are currently no build steps that are unknown so this category is not shown.
 If there were unsupported steps, it would mean one of three things:
     1. The way that plugin was configured for a given job is unsupported.
     2. The plugin itself is fundamentally not supported in GitHub Actions.
-    3. It's supported by default in GH Actions.
+    3. It's supported by default in GitHub Actions.

-Under the `Actions` section we have the list of the actions that were used in order to implement the transformation of all of these build steps.
-Valet is a planning tool that can be really helpful to facilitate this migration to GitHub Actions and this list of Actions is a great place to understand what dependencies you will be taking on third-party actions after this migration.
+Under the `Actions` section we have the list of the Actions that were used in order to implement the transformation of all of these build steps.
+Valet is a planning tool that can help in facilitating the migration into GitHub Actions and this list of Actions is a great place to understand what dependencies you would be taking on third-party Actions after this migration.

- So if you are doing things like setting up the allow list of third-party Actions in a GitHub Enterprise server instance this list of Actions is a fantastic place to begin security reviews and audits of what third-party actions to depend on.
+For example, if you are doing things like setting up the allow list of third-party Actions in a GitHub Enterprise server instance this list of Actions is a fantastic place to begin security reviews and audits of what third-party actions to depend on.

 #### Example